 Carer Handbook

-Foster and Kinship Carers Association NT has been involved in the development of the carer’s handbook – a day-to-day booklet from Territory Families, Housing and Communities that provides new carers with important information that will assist during your care journey in the Northern Territory.
+Foster and Kinship Carers Association NT has been involved in the development of the carer’s handbook – a day-to-day booklet from Department of Children and Families that provides new carers with important information that will assist during your care journey in the Northern Territory.

 The guide includes important and useful information on your rights as a carer, financial assistance, cultural information, as well as advice on how to manage day-to-day care and wellbeing and other common challenges.